acornejo/kilogui/readme.md

 ### avrdude

-To upload new programs to your Kilobot controller, you will need to install avrdude first (kprogram is nothing more than a wrapper for avrdude).
+To upload new programs to your Kilobot controller, you will need to install avrdude first (kbprogram is nothing more than a wrapper for avrdude).

 If you are on linux, then a prepackaged version of avrdude should be